amirfhg/patent_embeddings/README.md

 # Objective
-Track innovation trends and technological breakthroughs through patent embedding analysis.
-Patent embeddings are also used to measure the value of patents.
+1. Track innovation trends and technological breakthroughs through patent embedding analysis.
+2. Establish that there is a link between innovation trends and patent value in the sample.

 # Embedding Technique
 I use sentence transformers (HuggingFace model "all-mpnet-base-v2") to vectorize the title and abstract of US public companies granted patents.